How to Walk to Seymour Tower: A Guide

 If you do not know much about the tides in this area, join a guided walk with Jersey Walk Adventures or find a person who goes low water fishing in this area.
 The latter should know their way around though they’ll probably try to avoid showing you their favourite lobster holes.

 On your left, the dark lines on the beach are the oyster farms.
 You’ll often see tractors and people busy working on the oyster beds at low tide.
-Jersey has the largest oyster farms in the UK, and you can eat fresh Jersey oysters at Seymour Inn.
+Jersey has the largest oyster farms in the British Isles, and you can eat fresh Jersey Oysters at Seymour Inn.

 Ahead is a metal rescue tower.
 The seaweed on the structure shows you how high the tide reaches.